BigJerBD/agurim-ml/README.md

 machine learning Agurim
 ===============
-experimentation of machine learning method with the Data from Agurim.
+small exploration made with network traffic data from [Agurim](http://mawi.wide.ad.jp/~agurim/)

-The objective of experimentation was to apply simple machine learning algorithm to forecast the traffic in the future.
+to apply simple machine learning algorithm to forecast future network traffic.

-this project is not rigorous in his application of machine learning and clean code.
+this project is not rigorous in his application of machine learning algorithm and clean code.
-This is more a simple exploration of algorithms
+This is really far from a good practice of clean code

 ## Getting Started
 These Instructions will allow to setup  the python project to run the jupyter notebooks